Tailwind CSS vs CSS Modules: Which Should You Use in 2026?

 }

-This works fine, but it requires discipline.
-Nothing stops a developer from writing color: #6366f2 (off by one) instead of var(--color-brand).
+This works, but requires discipline.
+Nothing stops someone from writing color: #6366f2 (off by one) instead of var(--color-brand).
 Tailwind enforces consistency; CSS Modules rely on code review.

 CSS Modules win for complex CSS.
-Keyframe animations, container queries, @layer rules, advanced selectors — you write standard CSS.
-No workarounds, no escape hatches:
+Keyframes, container queries, @layer, advanced selectors — standard CSS, no workarounds:

 /* Notification.module.css */